dimitarraychev/coinfolio/README.md

 **CoinFol.io** can be categorized as a cryptocurrency market tracking application/tool _available both for mobile and desktop_.
 Allowing users to get real-time price updates, in-depth market data and all the latest information on a wide variety of cryptocurrencies in both USD and EUR.

 The _Portfolio Hub_ gives customers the abillity to create cryptocurrency portfolios with the current market prices or they can input a custom price if they bought at a previous moment.
 Afterwards they can track their portfolio/s movements, edit or remove them.
-Other users' creations can be explore and followed in the main Hub page which has inifite scrolling implemented.
+Other users' creations can be explored and followed in the main Hub page which has inifite scrolling implemented.

 ## Preview